KloBraticc/Voidstrap/README.md

   <summary><strong>Can it get you banned?</strong></summary>
   <br>

-  No. Voidstrap does not inject cheats, exploits, or bypass Roblox security.
+  Yes. of course.
+Voidstrap does not inject cheats, exploits, or bypass Roblox security.
   It functions as a launcher and configuration manager.
 However, as with any third-party tool, use it at your own discretion.
 </details>